SuperXiang/kaggle-hpa-1/readme.md

 * treat problem as image segmentation with green channel as mask
 * use adap optimizer w/o fiddling around on the lr
 * use the green layer for attention
+* check how many combinations of predictions there are -> do some grouping?

 ### Challenges